STOPPING DIARRHEA DEATHS

 To reduce this burden, PATH is working to expand and strengthen available tools and treatment options.
 This work includes:

 - Convening the Symposium on Innovative Therapeutics for Cryptosporidium.
 New therapies are urgently needed to reduce the global burden of enteric infections such as Cryptosporidium and alleviate their long-term effects.
-PATH convened a symposium to speed progress against the Cryptosporidium parasite by highlighting opportunities for development of new treatments.
+PATH convenes a bi-annual symposium to speed progress against the Cryptosporidium parasite by highlighting opportunities for development of new treatments.
 Learn more »

 1. Liu L, Oza S, Hogan D, et al. Global, regional, and national causes of under-5 mortality in 2000–15: an updated systematic analysis with implications for the Sustainable Development Goals.
 The Lancet.
 388(10063);3027–3035.
 Available at: http://www.thelancet.com/journals/lancet/article/PIIS0140-6736(16)31593-8/abstract.
 Accessed January 24, 2017.